 Solar pool covers work just as effectively on above ground pools as they do on in-ground pools so there is no reason not to have one.

-Do solar pool covers cause algae?
+Does a solar pool cover cause algae?

-In practice I think it makes little, or no, difference.
+In practice, I think it makes little or no difference.
 At least I have never had algae growth in my pool since using one for the past 6 years.

 Absolutely, and you should run it too.
 Your pool pump should run for the same amount of time each day when the solar cover is on as it does when it is off.